quantatanu/SAND-EMI/README.md

 # SAND-EMI
 This packaged is a modification of Bing Guo's [ecal muon identification code](https://github.com/bingguo1/muIdentification), it is the muon identification code for **E**xternal **M**uon **I**dentification of the SAND detector of the DUNE **N**ear **D**etector.

+## VERSION DESCRIPTION
+name: `development/beta_00.02_ecal_enabled` in this version we are going to start trying the following:
+> 1. Modify BING's ecal code:
+> > it should take an EDEP file, run the whole chain, in the end apply the obtain cuts and save a fitered ROOT tree
+> 2. ECal cut applied tree should be now fed to the EMI code instead of original EDEP tree The aim is to see if the ECAL identification significantly impacts the EMI or not!

 ## Installation
 **NOTE: ** always work from the top (package home) directory, run everything from here.